ebrym/SeattleAirBnBDataAnalysis/README.md

 ## Project Motivation<a name="motivation"></a>

 This is Udacity's Data Scientist Nanodegree project.
-This project use CRISP-DM Process to analyze the data related to AirBnB data for housing in Seattle city.
+This project uses CRISP-DM Process to analyze the data related to AirBnB data for housing in Seattle city.
 Using this data we will try to find answers to some of the interesting question that can give us some insight in a business point of view.

-1. What features are most important that determine the price ?
+1. Where are the most expensive neighbourhoods in Seattle ?
-2. Where are the most requested neighbourhoods in Seattle ?
+2. Where are the top listed neighbourhoods in Seattle ?
-3. What month does tourist visits Seattle most ?
-4. What is the best way to predict price for a certain period ?
+3. What is the best way to predict price for a certain period ?

 ## File Descriptions <a name="files"></a>